ClozeLine/JapaneseArtGen/README.md

 # Ukyio-e Style Art Generator

 Generates a ukyio-e style image with elements such as sun, ocean, sand, boats, birds, clouds, borders, and artwork (kakejiku).
+Idea credit goes too ykxotkx, visit his [website](https://ykxotkx.art/) to see more of his artwork.

 ## Features

-- Generates a Japanese-style image with customizable elements.
+- Generates a Ukiyo-e style image with customizable elements
-- Supports randomization and normal distributions for natural-looking placement of elements.
+- Randomization and normal distributions for natural-looking placement of elements
-- Allows customization of parameters such as sun size, ocean gradient, boat placement, bird placement, cloud placement, and more.
+- Allows customization of parameters such as sun size, ocean gradient, boat placement, bird placement, cloud placement

 ## Requirements